Monday, October 6, 2025

 STATEMENT of INTEREST

-In Koreatown, a neighborhood defined by endurance and diversity, I see an opportunity to honor the resilience that sustains Los Angeles itself.
+Neighborhoods in large cities are often defined by endurance and diversity, and I seek an opportunity to honor the resilience that sustains Los Angeles. .
 For me, public art is not just expression — it is an act of solidarity, a visible affirmation of care within the urban fabric.

 RESUME